 Biography

-As well as working as Editorial Director at Transworld Publishers, I write occasional essays, reviews and other short pieces, which have been published in the GuardianNew HumanistProspect, The White Review, The Brixton Review of Books and The London Magazine.
+As well as working as Publishing Director at Transworld Publishers, I write occasional essays, reviews and other short pieces, which have been published in the GuardianNew HumanistProspect, New European and The London Magazine.

-My books are published in twelve languages.
+My books are published in thirteen languages.
 I have published two novels, Glass and Let Us Be True.
 The former was longlisted for the Desmond Elliott Prize and won the Betty Trask Prize.
 My first non-fiction book, Dostoevsky in Love, an intimate biography of the writer and his relationships, was selected as a Times and Sunday Times literary non-fiction book of the year and shortlisted for the Slightly Foxed Best First Biography Prize.
-Cypria: A journey to the heart of the Mediterranean is published by Bloomsbury.
+My most recent book, Cypria: A journey to the heart of the Mediterranean, was shortlisted for the London Hellenic Prize and the Anglo-Hellenic League’s Runciman Award.

 I live in south London.